ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `conditional-series-record` has the following parameters:

-* `selection`: Search criteria applied to the ACS entries resulting from the matched `conditions`
+* `selection`: Search criteria applied to the ACS entries resulting from the matched `conditions`.
 * `addition`: Claims to be added to the ACS is the `selection` is satisfied.

 To process a `conditional-endorsement-series-record` the `conditions` are compared with entries from the ACS.